 The current 15,000 bonus points offer is attached to nine different Australian still wines, including five reds and four whites (no champagne).

-As always, we’d encourage you to compare Qantas Wine pricing with other wine retailers before deciding to purchase a particular product, to make sure that a purchase via Qantas offers good value for you.
-Having said that, bonus point offerings of this size don’t come around very often, and a wine purchase can be a handy way to ‘top up’ your qantas points balance quite quickly.
+As always, we’d encourage you to compare Qantas Wine pricing with other wine retailers before deciding to purchase a particular product, to ensure a purchase via Qantas offers good value for you.
+Having said that, bonus point offerings of this size don’t come around very often, and a wine purchase can be a handy way to ‘top-up’ your Qantas points balance quite quickly.

 What is Qantas Wine?

 Qantas Wine is the recently re-branded Qantas online wine store which sells an extensive range of predominantly Australian wines to Qantas Frequent Flyer members.
 This includes wines served in First and Business cabins.